FREQUENTLY ASKED QUESTIONS

 How much mulch do I need?

 One yard of mulch can cover a 10 x 10 area at 3 inches thick.
-Use our mulch calculator on the mulch, stone and topsoil page.
+Use our mulch calculator on the mulch, stone, and topsoil page.
 Determine how many square feet you have.
-For a square this is Length time width.
+For a square, this is Length time width.
 (L x W).
 If you have a circular bed use this handy formula, πr².
 This is 3.14 x radius².
 Remember the radius is half of the diameter.

-How much is full sun?
+How much sun is considered is full-sun?

-Generally 6 hours of sun would be considered “full sun”.
+Generally, six hours of sun would be considered “full sun”.
 Afternoon sun is much stronger than morning sun so take that into consideration.

 Can someone help me design my container plantings?